-Ayre Hotels is the first Spanish hotel chain being launched with trivago Express Booking, thanks to technology provided by Mirai, a hotel technology company dedicated to supporting hotels in optimising their distribution for greater revenue and a better user experience.
+Ayre Hoteles is the first Spanish hotel chain being launched with trivago Express Booking, thanks to technology provided by Mirai, a hotel technology company dedicated to supporting hotels in optimising their distribution for greater revenue and a better user experience.

 We recently spoke with Mirai CEO Pablo Delgado to get his take on hotel technology and distribution.
 His perspective on the challenges today’s hoteliers are facing, the importance of metasearch and metasearch marketing, and how tools such as trivago Express Booking can be used to drive direct bookings proved especially insightful.
 Read on for the full interview below.